cairo-book/cairo-book/src/ch201-architecture.md

 # Architecture

-Cairo is made of three softwares:
+Cairo is made of three software:

 - Cairo compiler
 - Cairo VM
 - Cairo prover and verifier

-The Cairo VM takes the Cairo bytecode produced by the Cairo compiler, interprets it and provides the expected input for the prover to generate a STARK proof.
+The Cairo VM takes the Cairo bytecode produced by the Cairo compiler, interprets it, and provides the expected input for the prover to generate a STARK proof.
 The verifier can later
 (i.e. asynchronously) verify the